sile-typesetter/sile/README.md

 ## Installing third-party packages

 Third-party SILE packages can be installed using the `luarocks` package manager.
-Packages may be hosted anywhere, ether on the default [luarocks.org](https://luarocks.org/) repository or (as in the example below) listed in a specific server manifest.
+Packages may be hosted anywhere, either on the default [luarocks.org](https://luarocks.org/) repository or (as in the example below) listed in a specific server manifest.
 For example, to install [markdown.sile](https://github.com/Omikhleia/markdown.sile) (a plugin that provides a SILE inputter that reads and processes Markdown documents) one could run:

 ```console